vandycknick/nvd.codes/2021/2021-01-10-hack-the-box-omni.md

 ---
 id: 32c46470-bdde-411e-b1d1-8cff7b714d4f
-title: "Hack The Box Challenge Omni"
+title: "Hack The Box - Omni"
 description: In this post, I take on Omni from Hack The Box.
 It's labelled as an easy Windows challenge and puts a big emphasis and doing thorough reconnaissance.
 I very much enjoyed this box and proved to be quite a challenge.
 date: 2021-01-10T20:00:00+01:00
 categories: [hack-the-box, omni, windows, iot, web, powershell, python]